taivo/resumela/README.md

 Installation
 ------------
-This early incarnation of resuméla is meant for developers who are (slightly) familiar with `angularjs`.
+This early incarnation of résuméla is meant for developers who are (slightly) familiar with `angularjs`.
 The simplest way to use it is to

 1. Check out this repo
 2. Open `index.html` as a local file in your browser.
 3. Copy `sample-resume.json` as `your-resume.json`, edit it and use option 1 in the GUI to render.
-4. Print your resumé using browser print or generate pdf functions.
+4. Print your résumé using browser print or generate pdf functions.

 Demo
 ----